nickarora/redux-wordpress-docker/readme.md

 2. Create a file called `.env` in the root directory and populate it with the necessary environment variables.
 You can take a look at `.env.sample`to see what you need.

+3. Make sure you set `HOST_MACHINE` in `.env` to your machine's IP

-3. Setup the necessary docker containers by firing the following command from the root directory.
+4. Setup the necessary docker containers by firing the following command from the root directory.
    ```sh
    $ ./bin/dev.sh
    ```